jacobobryant/biff/libs/datastar/docs/schema.md

 ### :biff.datastar/condition

 `java.util.concurrent.locks.Condition`.
-Used by `refresh` to signal to `wrap-sse-render` that `:biff.datastar/epoch` has changed.
+Used by `refresh` and `disconnect` to notify `wrap-sse-render` that an epoch has changed.

+### :biff.datastar/connection-epoch

+Atom containing an int.
+This value is incremented by `disconnect` and is used by `wrap-sse-render` to determine when an SSE connection should be closed.

 ### :biff.datastar/epoch

 Atom containing an int.
-This value is incremented by `refresh` and is used by `wrap-sse-render` to infer when another SSE push should be sent to connected clients.
+This value is incremented by `refresh` and `disconnect` and is used by `wrap-sse-render` to infer when another SSE push should be sent to connected clients.

 ### :biff.datastar/get-user-id